AnanduR32/house-price-prediction-app/README.md

 https://house-price-ar32.herokuapp.com/

 In certain districts the number of bathrooms, living rooms, drawing rooms and/or kitchens are limited to 1 or two, therefore the slider's max value is locked based on this information.

+Number of floors will not be considered for the modelling at present since some people could be living on higher floors apartments with many floors, and some in houses that has 1 or 2 floor, this could possibly throw off the model unless handled accordingly.